 To film on State House Grounds, submit a State House Grounds Special Event Application with the Department of Administrative Services no later than 5 business days prior to the event.
 There is no cost to submit the application.
 Please note that any activity on the sidewalk on the east side of the arch facing Main Street or the sidewalks along Capitol and Park Streets will need to be coordinated with the City of Concord.
 State House interior requests must be directed to and approved by both the offices of the Speaker of the House and the President of the Senate.
 Download the application.

 White Mountain National Forest

 If the filming is on the summit of Mt.
 Washington, you will need a Special Use Permit from the Division of Parks for Mt.
-Washington State Park (see State Parks permits above).
-Otherwise, you will need a permit from the USDA Forest Service/White Mountain National Forest.
+Washington State Park (see State Parks permits above) in addition to a USDA Forest Service/White Mountain National Forest permit.
 Please note that the Mt.
-Washington Auto Road, should you need to access, is privately managed.
-Information at www.mtwashingtonautoroad.com.
+Washington Auto Road, should you need access, is privately managed.
+Information at www.mt-washington.com.